Likalto4/diffusion-models_master/README.md

 ![alt text](figures/mam-e_fusion.png "Mam-E")

-This repository contains the code derived from the Master thesis project on mammographic image generation using diffusion models.
-This project is part of the final assessment to obtain the Joint Master's degree in Medical Imaging and Applications (MAIA) at the University of Girona (Spain), the University of Cassino and Southern Lazio (Italy) and the University of Bourgogne (France).
+This repository contains the source code for the Master thesis project on mammographic image generation using diffusion models.
+This project was developed under the Joint Master's degree in Medical Imaging and Applications (MAIA) teaching program, at the University of Girona (Spain), the University of Cassino and Southern Lazio (Italy) and the University of Bourgogne (France).

 # Description
 ------------------------------------------------------------------------------------------------------------------------------